 The programme has been running for three years at King’s College University and Queen Mary University London.
 Due to Covid-19, this course was successfully run on-line at Queen Mary University London.
 Our next course starts in February 2023 on-line, one evening a week for six weeks.
 To apply please contact email@example.com;

 We create community and purpose for marginalised men and women.

 All our graduates qualify for a work placement at Capita which can lead to a full time job.

 Linklaters lawyers and staff have been mentoring our business graduates for a dragon's den style presentation.

 We are now seeking to grow our work, bring scale, and establish a sustainable structure for ReMAKE across the country.

-We have an advisory business group, comprising Judge Kameel Khan (founder of ReMake), Rowen Bainbridge from Spencer Stewart, Andrew Leslau, Tim Levy from Cocoon Wealth, Harold Gittleman, Harry Hammond and Bernadette McCullough.
+We have an advisory business group, comprising Judge Kameel Khan (Founder of ReMake), Rowen Bainbridge from Spencer Stewart, Tim Levy from Cocoon Wealth, Harold Gittleman, Harry Hammond and Bernadette McCullough.
 Our Trustees are Jivaan Bennett, Dominic Headly, Marisol Milsom and Kameel Khan.